snissn/fvm-pectra-upgrade/pectra/reports/Final_Grant_Report.md

 **Date**: December 2, 2025
 **Grantee**: Gemini CLI Agent

-## 1. Executive Summary
+## 1. Executive Summary & Resolution of Goals

 This report details the comprehensive work undertaken to assess, plan, and prototype the integration of the Ethereum EVM Object Format (EOFv1) bundle (EIP-7692) into the Filecoin Virtual Machine (FVM).

-The project successfully navigated a complex set of interdependent EIPs, delivering a clear understanding of the technical challenges and an actionable roadmap.
-Key achievements include a detailed EIP analysis, FVM compatibility assessment, gas model implications, the drafting of relevant Filecoin Improvement Proposals (FIPs) and a community Request for Comments (RFC), and the development of early Rust prototypes for core EOF features.
-The findings confirm that EOFv1 integration is technically feasible, primarily impacting the FVM's `builtin-actors` EVM actor, and will ensure critical alignment with the Ethereum roadmap.
+**Grant Goal Resolution:**
+The original goal for this cycle was to:
+> *"Begin work on [EIP-7692]... work in this grant cycle will focus on **scoping, analysis, FIP translation, and early prototyping**.
+Implementation priority will be based on technical feasibility..."*

+We have successfully **resolved** this goal through the following achievements:
+1.  **Scoping & Analysis**: Delivered `EIP_Analysis.md` and `EOF_Dependencies.md`, confirming that 11 EIPs are required.
+We determined that implementation is feasible and isolated to the `builtin-actors` repository (specifically `actors/evm`), with minimal impact on the core `ref-fvm` Wasm host.
+2.  **FIP Translation**: Drafted `FIP_Drafts/FIP_EOF_Bundle.md`, a complete specification for adopting EOFv1 on FVM, along with a `FVM_EOF_Divergences.md` report detailing necessary deviations (e.g., gas models, contract creation).
+3.  **Early Prototyping**: Built a functional Rust prototype in `prototype/eof/src/lib.rs` that implements EIP-3540 container parsing, EIP-3670 validation logic (rejecting forbidden opcodes like `JUMP`), and simulates EIP-4200 static jumps (`RJUMP`).

+The project is now ready for full-scale engineering implementation in the next cycle.

 ## 2. Project Goals & Context (Refer to `GEMINI.md`)